• Skip to primary navigation

 Chef's Tips for Root Vegetables au Gratin

 • When you are making the béchamel sauce you must whisk it constantly to avoid lumps.
-Other than that it is pretty straight forward.
+Other than that it is pretty straightforward.
 If you don't have Sherry on hand you can skip it or substitute white wine or dry vermouth.

-• Don't skip the part about covering the casserole with foil for pat of the cooking.
+• Don't skip the part about covering the casserole with foil for part of the cooking.
 This has a long cook time so you don't want the cheese to overcook and brown and you don't want your crumb topping too dark either.

 Root Vegetables au Gratin